Locations:

 What is tooth luxation?

-Tooth luxation occurs when trauma, such as a fall, disrupts the tissues, ligaments and bone that hold a tooth in place.
-Tooth luxation can also affect the tooth’s nerves and blood supply.
+Tooth luxation (tooth dislocation) happens when infection (like gum disease) or trauma (like a fall) disrupts the tissues, ligaments and bones that hold a tooth in place.
+It can also affect your tooth’s nerves and blood supply, leading to pulp damage.

 Advertisement